NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/Genomics-Observation.page.md

 <a name="code"></a>
 #### code
 SNOMED CT coding is preferred, though it is expected that alternative codings will be used depending on the appropriateness for a particular observation e.g. HPO or other codings found within the [HL7 International Genomic Reporting IG](https://hl7.org/fhir/uv/genomics-reporting/codings.html) as their use may already be widespread within Genomics.
-If a SNOMED CT equivalent exists for a code regularly captured within another CodeSystem, additional 'coding' elements within 'code' should be provided to aid analytics.
+If a SNOMED CT equivalent exists for a code regularly captured within another CodeSystem, additional 'coding' elements within 'code' SHOULD be provided to aid analytics.
 ```json
 "code": {
         "coding":  [